 RO-Crate describes the community-led effort to establish a lightweight method of aggregating and describing research data with associated metadata.
 Replacing traditional academic publications as a PDF with a digital object that contains all the items that contributed to the research outcome, including their identifiers, provenance, relations and annotations.

 A resource stored using RO-Crate subsequently details who created it, using which equipment, software and workflows, under what licences it can be reused, and where was it collected, and/or where is it about.
-All this as a digital object that is packaged for distribution via ZIP, Bagit and OCFL – or simply be published online.
+All this as a digital object that is packaged for distribution via ZIP, Bagit and OCFL – or simply be published on the Web.